 Blockages and kinks

 The filter and pump may be blocked with food debris, which means you just need to give it a good clean.
 You should also check the drainage hose for blockages, damage or kinks (over time, these can also become loose).
-If the drain hose is leaking or damaged, remove it and replace it with a replacement hose.
+If the drain hose is leaking or damaged, remove it and install a replacement hose.

 Not draining properly

 Another reason could be that your dishwashing cycle was interrupted, so it didn't drain properly.
-Try doing a restart (the old on-again, off-again trick works for appliances as well as computers!).
+Try doing a restart (the old on-again, off-again trick works for appliances as well as computers!), or take a look at our instructions on how to drain a dishwasher.
 Here's a list of other common issues with dishwashers and how to fix them.

 How long should a dishwasher last?